-UPDATE!
-SAS recently substantially updated its Code of Ethics.
-The internal version, which includes links to SAS policies and procedures, serves as a central reference for employees to respond to situations in an ethical manner consistent with SAS standards.
+The internal version of SAS' Code of Ethics, which includes links to SAS policies and procedures, serves as a central reference for employees to respond to situations in an ethical manner consistent with SAS standards.
 The external version of the Code of Ethics is available as part of this report and demonstrates to customers, suppliers and other stakeholders SAS' commitment to being a great place to work, a great business partner, and a valued community member.

-2014 Data: In 2014, SAS did not have any substantiated and materially negative incidents with regard to public policy, privacy, corruption, ethics, bribery, anti-competitive actions, anti-trust violations or monopoly practices, societal impacts, the environment, labor practices, or employee discrimination or harassment; nor were there any sanctions or fines for noncompliance.
+2015 Data: In 2015, SAS did not have any substantiated, materially negative incidents with regard to public policy, privacy, corruption, ethics, bribery, anti-competitive actions, anti-trust violations or monopoly practices, societal impacts, the environment, labor practices, or employee discrimination or harassment; nor were there any sanctions or fines for noncompliance.